tomkimpson/ML4L/README.md

 + monthly lakes, salt lakes which are unchanged.
 The MODIS files are also untouched.

 ## Join ERA-MODIS
 In order to use the ERA-MODIS data together to train a model, it is necessary to join the data in time and space.
-That is, given a collection of ERA features at time $t$ and grid point $x$ what is the corresponding real world observation provided by MODIS?
+That is, given a collection of ERA features at time $t$ and grid point $x$, what is the corresponding real world observation provided by MODIS?
 This is done by the call `python main.py --join_data`.

 The general method involves taking an hour of ERA data (which covers the whole globe) and an hour of MODIS data (which covers just a strip) and then using a [GPU-accelerated k-nearest neighbours algorithm](https://github.com/facebookresearch/faiss) to find the nearest ERA grid point for every MODIS point.
 The 'nearness' measure is an L2 squared norm on the latitude/longitude coordinates rather than a [Haversine metric](https://en.wikipedia.org/wiki/Haversine_formula).
 We filter out any matches where the Haversine distance is > 50 km, and then group by the ERA coordinates to get an average temperature value.